WARNINGS

 Hepatic Injury

 Cases of acute hepatotoxicity, including infrequent cases of acute hepatic failure, have been reported with phenytoin.
-These incidents have been associated with a hypersensitivity syndrome characterized by fever, skin eruptions, and lymphadenopathy, and usually occur within the first 2 months of treatment.
+These events may be part of the spectrum of DRESS or may occur in isolation.
 Other common manifestations include jaundice, hepatomegaly, elevated serum transaminase levels, leukocytosis, and eosinophilia.
 The clinical course of acute phenytoin hepatotoxicity ranges from prompt recovery to fatal outcomes.
-In these patients with acute hepatotoxicity, Cerebyx should be immediately discontinued and not readministered.
+In these patients with acute hepatotoxicity, CEREBYX should be immediately discontinued and not readministered.

 Alcohol Use